gabrieltwallin/gabrieltwallin.github.io/_pages/service.md

 **Journal and Conference Reviews**
 * Annals of Applied Statistics
+* Journal of the Royal Statistical Society - Series A
 * Journal of Multivariate Analysis
 * Psychometrika
 * British Journal of Mathematical and Statistical Psychology